mikemaccana/is-gmail-account-valid/README.md

 ## Credit / how this works.

 This is only a couple of minutes work.
 All credit belongs to [x0rz](https://blog.0day.rocks).
-For no particular reason, versiosn since 1.03 use (saml's technique)[https://gist.github.com/saml/2268291].
+For no particular reason, versions since 1.03 use [saml's technique](https://gist.github.com/saml/2268291).

 ## Usage